International Scholar Fee

 Do all schools charge these fees?

 Schools differ in how they fund their operations.
 It is common for public universities to charge orientation and service fees to international scholars.
 Some private schools charge no specific international fees but charge higher tuition or have substantial private funds available to them.
 In setting these fees, we sought to stay at the mid range of what other comparative universities charge.
-We also exempted employed scholars (e.g. language house tutors, post-doctoral researchers and visiting faculty with teaching appointments) and thus adjusted the fee accordingly for all others.
+We also exempted W&M and VIMS employed scholars (e.g., international house fellows, post-doctoral researchers and visiting faculty with teaching appointments) and thus adjusted the fee accordingly for all others.

-If a scholar doesn't’t use a particular service or program, can the fee be waived or reduced?
+If a scholar doesn't use a particular service or program, can the fee be waived or reduced?

-Questions and Concerns: If you have questions or concerns about the fees, please feel free to contact Stephen Sechrist, Director of International Students, Scholars, and Programs at email@example.com.
+Questions: If you have questions about the fees, please contact [[ywong, Eva Wong]], Director of International Students, Scholars & Programs.